ussjoin/milm/README.md

 Optionally but you almost definitely want to do this:
 `vim milm_config.py` to change the settings to the label you need.

+NOTE: If you change the barcodedata inputs, you MUST delete the two `.png` files in the directory or they won't be regenerated.
+(This is to let a low-power server only do the generation once.)

 To run:

 `./milm.py`